Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 ---
 ## Experiment

-- FP32 accumulator is enough for training.
+- FP32 accumulator for `mult-add` operation is enough for training.
-	- FP64 is tried and does not
+	- FP64 is tried and does not help much, quire is not needed.

 ---
 ## Conclusion